Lake Orta - Italy’s Most Loved Lake

 Eating

-The restaurant in the Hotel San Rocco serves good food, representing Italian cooking from across Italy and is fantastic at hosting weddings.
+The restaurant in the Villa Crespi serves superb food in its Michelin-starred restaurant, representing Italian cooking from across Italy, and is fantastic at hosting weddings.

-For more traditional fare, cheaper prices and a more rustic and down to earth atmosphere try the Taverna Antico Agnello (Via Olina 18).
-It's very popular with locals too, which is always a good sign.
+For traditional fare, cheaper prices, and a more rustic and down-to-earth atmosphere, try the Taverna Antico Agnello (Via Olina 18).
+Located in the village of Miasino, it's very popular with locals too, which is always a good sign.

 A Lovely Walk

-Leaving the centre of town you can follow the 1.5 km “Motta” path that leads up to Sacro Monte - a religious complex built between 1591 and 1700 and consisting of twenty chapels.
+Leaving the center of town, you can follow the 1.5-kilometer “Motta” path that leads up to Sacro Monte - a religious complex built between 1591 and 1700 and consisting of twenty chapels.

 Go by Boat...